Beorhtmund/beorhtmund.github.io/README.md

 ## Random Quote Machine
 This was made using React, MUI and Sass.

 FIX: Add button shortcut, so on enter the new quote button is pressed.
 Make this responsive.
 Set a better url address.
+Fetch method needs to be redone.

 ## *Markdown Previewer
 Coming soon.